Stable motions of high energy particles interacting via a repelling potential: Setup and Main results

-A natural example\footnote{A simpler example is the symmetric configuration $\theta^{(1)}=\ldots = \theta^{(N)}$ (all the particles are at the s0ame point), yet it is not very relevant in our setting -- we are interested in the case of repelling potentials, so having all particles glued together for all time should not give a minimum of the averaged potential. } is given by the equidistant distribution of phases: $\theta^{(n)}= 2\pi \frac{n}{N}$.
+A natural example\footnote{A simpler example is the symmetric configuration $\theta^{(1)}=\ldots = \theta^{(N)}$ (all the particles are at the same point), yet it is not very relevant in our setting -- we are interested in the case of repelling potentials, so having all particles glued together for all time should not give a minimum of the averaged potential. } is given by the equidistant distribution of phases: $\theta^{(n)}= 2\pi \frac{n}{N}$.
 It is easy to see that the gradient of $U$ vanishes for this choice of $\theta$'s and, moreover, $U$ indeed has a minimum at such configuration if, for example, the second derivative of $W_{avg}$ is positive at the points $2\pi\frac{j}{N}$, $j=1, \dots, N-1$ (which is natural for repelling forces).
 The corresponding line of minima (\ref{lineq}) is symmetric with respect to the cyclic permutation $(\theta^{(1)},\dots,\theta^{(N)})\mapsto (\theta^{(2)},\dots,\theta^{(N)},\theta^{(1)})$; this is responsible for the unavoidable creation of strong resonances between the frequencies of small oscillations in system (\ref{eq:hamav}), similarly to the Fermi-Pasta-Ulam (FPU) chain, see Appendix \ref{sec:equidistantsol}.
 In this case one cannot bring the system to the Birkhoff normal form.
-Yet, as explained in Appendix \ref{sec:equidistantsol}, one can generalize the theory that Rink built for the FPU \cite{rink2001symmetry} and show that system (\ref{eq:hamav}) has KAM-tori near the minimum of $\hat U$ for a generic pairwise interaction potential $W_{avg}$ (i.e., Assumption IP1 holds generically for the minimum line of $U$ corresponding to the equidistant distribution of phases).
+Yet, as explained in Appendix \ref{sec:equidistantsol}, one can generalize the theory that Rink built for the FPU \cite{rink2001symmetry} and show that system (\ref{eq:hamav}) has KAM-tori near the minimum of $\hat U$ for a generic pairwise interaction potential $W_{avg}$.
+Thus, Assumption IP1, of the existence of a smooth invariant Diophantine torus near which the system is near-integrable and satisfies the twist condition, holds generically for the minimum line of $U$ corresponding to the equidistant distribution of phases.
 The genericity assumption may be checked by calculating the coefficients of the Rink normal form.
-Thus, even though Assumption IP1 could be difficult to check in general (system (\ref{eq:hamav}) has $(N-1)$ degrees of freedom, which can be arbitrarily large), it is not very restrictive.\\
+Summarizing, even though Assumption IP1 could be difficult to check in general (system (\ref{eq:hamav}) has $(N-1)$ degrees of freedom, which can be arbitrarily large), it is satisfied in the most natural setting.\\